Reaching for the stars

 - Built and managed early stage growth for companies up to 150 employees and $60 million annual revenue.

-- Raised capital as CFO of ServInt and Mindseeker.
+- Successful turnaround CFO at ServInt and Mindseeker.

 - Contributes satellite industry expertise from tenure with iDirect, GeoEye and Verestar.